To talk about our work in Afghanistan, write to our London support office or phone/email our team in Afghanistan.

 The majority of these women die from being too young to give birth or not giving their bodies enough time to recover between births.
 The loss of lives continues as most women are married too early and receive little or no information about contraception.
-In many cases, the decision about woman’s reproductive health is made by her husband.
+In many cases, the decision about a woman’s reproductive health is made by her husband.

 Afghanistan has one of the highest maternal mortality rates in the world.

 Marie Stopes Afghanistan was established in 2002, the year in which the first post-Taliban Government was constituted.
 Today, the programme is one of the largest providers of family planning services in the country, especially in providing long-acting and permanent contraception.

 Currently, we operate 36 centres, through which our team members offer a comprehensive range of services, including contraception and post-abortion care.
 We also work with public health sector staff, delivering services through eight public hospitals.

 Despite the insecure environment, we cover most of the country's provinces through more than 200 Marie Stopes Ladies, 16 mobile outreach teams that take services to women living in urban slums and some hard-to-reach rural areas, and social marketing.

 Reproductive health is a priority in Afghanistan’s national development strategy and we collaborate closely with the Ministry of Public Health as well as work in partnership with the Ministry of Religious Affairs, the Ministry of Women’s Affairs, the Ministry of Education and the National Parliament.